romaschka1/Data-Structures-Algorithms/README.md

 ## Use cases
 * Get two/three sum from `sorted` array
-* Check if string is palindrome
+* Check if a string is palindrome

 ## Example